bluenote10/nim-electron-karax/README.md

 # nim-electron

-An example for how you can run Nim code in an Electron application.
-This was based on the [Electron Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).
+An example of how to combine Nim + Karax + Electron.
+This was based on the [nim-electron](https://github.com/PMunch/nim-electron) and the [Electron Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).

 ## To Use